melaniezheng/ML_Project/readme.md

 - /EDA - data processing, imputation and feature engineering

 - /Model - for modeling with ridge, lasso, elastic net, gradient boosting, catBoost, XGBoost, LightGBM, and stacked regressor models.
 Model visualization is also included in this folder.
-    Final Models.zip contains models that we tried and fine tuning parameters.
+    - Final Models.zip contains models that we tried and fine tuning parameters.
+    - final_model.joblib is the final tuned and fitted model to be loaded.
+Productionized model.

 - /Data - contains raw and processed data for this project.